ar4yc/TCOAAL-IOS/README.md

-# This project frozen. ❄️ Sorry! 😕
+# This project is frozen. ❄️ Sorry! 😕

 ## The Coffin of Andy and Leyley on IOS (Using RPGPlayer)